EnderBro123/Enders-Marios-Modpacks/README.md

 **Our GitHub:**
 * Do not post in the wrong Discussions category.
 * Do not post official suggestions in our Issue/Suggestions Tracker.
 Share your idea in our Discussions tab first, and if it gets a lot of attension, then feel free to post it in our Issue/Sugestions Tracker.
 You will be asked to agree if you've done so. *Do not lie.*
-* Do not open unnecessary and/or random issues/discussions or do any type of shitposting.
+* Do not open unnecessary/random issues/discussions or do any type of shitposting.
 It's uneeded and annoying.

 **While Playing:**
 * Do **NOT** modify any parts of my modpacks.